Band members Related acts

 I owned the Kangeroo album for years and always wondered what Barbara Keith's solo efforts sounded like.
 Both her solo albums get rave reviews from fans.
 Ironically, personal history has shown that's frequently the first sign of potential danger.
 Still, Keith's numerous fans seem totally committed to her cause and there's little of the hyperbole that surrounds so many of the big name albums that have proven disappointing.

-Barbara Keith's self-titled 1969 debut on Verve is serious rare.
-In contrast, 1972's "Barbara Keith" is merely scarce.
+Barbara Keith's self-titled 1969 debut on Verve/Forecast is serious rare.
+In contrast, 1972's "Barbara Keith" on Reprise is merely scarce.
 Still, in all the years I've been collecting, I'd only seen two copies, including one at a small, Herndon, Virginia record store (which I snatched up),.
 Produced by Larry Marks, Reprise seemingly put considerable resource into the album.
 In addition to featuring a stunning list of A-team studio players, the label allowed Keith substantial artistic freedom.
 How often do you see a little known artist being allowed to record an album of original material - the one cover being a seemingly contractually required Dylan cover ('All Along the Watchtower').
 Speaking of Dylan, the album started out with a simply killer cover of 'All Along the Watchtower'.
 Admittedly it took two guitarists to get there (David Cohen and Tony Peluso), but the end result was almost as good as the Hendrix version.
 And then the album started to go off the tracks for me.
 When Keith employed her huskier voice (the ballad 'Detroit or Buffalo', the gospel-tinged 'Shining All Along', and the rocker 'A Stone's Throw Away'), she had a fantastic instrument that's always reminded me a little bit of a tougher Laura Nyro, or maybe an American Sandy Denny.
 Her lyrics were personal and frequently interesting, but on songs like 'Rolling Water' and 'The Bramble and the Rose' Keith displayed a penchant for sensitive singer/songwriter ballads where she exhibited a delivery that included a shrill, shaky element that didn't do a great deal for me.
 Her hardcore fans will hate me saying this wasn't a total wash-out, but was simply too inconsistent to live up to the hype that surrounded it.

 Reportedly unhappy with the album, Keith supposedly returned her advance money to Reprise and the two parties went their separate ways just as the album was released.
-Probably not a big surprise, but Reprise didn't bother putting much promotional effort behind the album. in the early '00s she reappeared in the band The Stone Coyotes, featuring her husband and son (Doug and John Tibbles).
+Probably not a big surprise, but Reprise didn't bother putting much promotional effort behind the album.
+In the early '00s she reappeared in the band The Stone Coyotes, featuring her husband and son (Doug and John Tibbles).
 I like what I've heard.
 Here's a link to the band's homepage: The Stone Coyotes

 Keith" track listing: